prof3ssorSt3v3/mad9034/docs/modules/week5/README.md

 # Week 5: Product Research and User Research

-::: warning Required Preparation
+::: warning Preparation Required

-Please ensure that you prepare for each week's lessons by thoroughly reviewing the weeks module prior to the start of class.
-This preparation is essential to ensure you are fully informed and ready to actively engage in the upcoming topics and discussions.
-Your active participation and success in the course depend on meeting this requirement diligently.
+To maximize your engagement and success in the course, it is crucial to thoroughly review the weekly module before each class.
+Your active participation depends on diligently meeting this preparation requirement, ensuring you are fully informed and ready to contribute to discussions and activities.
 :::

 ## Learning Objectives

+By the end of this week, you should:

-- Have a high-level understanding of the project objectives and Identify appropriate user-research methods to gather information for your project.
+- Understand the objectives of the major project and identify suitable user-research methods.
-- Have an understanding of UX project planning and create one for their individual project
+- Be familiar with UX project planning and create a plan for your individual project.

 ## Slides